 In our paper, Motzkin words of height greater than one will be subwords of reduced Motzkin words and that is why we can associate with them subpaths of Motzkin paths. \item It is well known that for each $n\geq 1$ the set of Motzkin paths of lenght $n$, and thus $\mathpzc{M}_{n}$, is a lattice, with partial order given by $f_1\leq f_2$ if and only if $f_1(x)\leq f_2(x)$ for any $x\in [0,n]$.
-The maximal element of $\mathpzc{M}_{n}$ is $s_1\cdots s_{k-1}s_ks_{k-1} \cdots s_1$, when $n=2k-1$ is odd and $s_1\cdots s_{k-1}s_{k}s_{k}s_{k-1} \cdots s_1$ when $n-2k$ is even.
-The minimal element of $\mathpzc{M}_{n}$ is the constant word of the form $s_1^{n}$. \item We do not use a standard terminology for Motzkin words.
+The maximal element of $\mathpzc{M}_{n}$ is $1\cdots (k-1)k(k-1) \cdots 1$, when $n=2k-1$ is odd and $1\cdots (k-1)kk(k-1) \cdots 1$ when $n-2k$ is even.
+The minimal element of $\mathpzc{M}_{n}$ is the constant word of the form $1^{n}$. \item We do not use a standard terminology for Motzkin words.
 In our language, a reduced Motzkin word is directly related to the heights of the Motzkin paths at consecutive integers.
-Namely, if the height of a Motzkin path given by $f_w$ is $p$ at $i\in [k-1]$, then the corresponding letter from our alphabet $\mathbb{N}$ has index $p+1$, namely $s_{p+1}$.
+Namely, if the height of a Motzkin path given by $f_w$ is $p$ at $i\in [k-1]$, then the corresponding letter from our alphabet $\mathbb{N}$ has color $p+1$.
 Typically, reduced Motzkin words are built from letters which do not correspond to the heights of Motzkin paths, but to segments from which the Motzkin path is constructed.
-In that setting, if we assign letters $h,u,d$ to the horizontal, NE and SE segments, respectively, each reduced Motzkin word becomes shorter by one than in our notation.
+In that setting, if we assign letters $H,U,D$ to the horizontal, NE and SE segments, respectively, each reduced Motzkin word becomes shorter by one than in our notation.
 Using this notation, our reduced Motzkin words of lenght $k=4$ take the form